 The VSBA Green Schools Challenge is a friendly competition designed to encourage implementation of specific environmental policies and practical actions that reduce the carbon emissions generated by both the local school division and the broader community.
 School Divisions can become a certified "Green School Division."
 Many of these actions can save local school divisions money.
-Find out if your school division is a past winner of the VSBA Green Schools Challenge (PDF).
+Find out if your school division is a past winner of the VSBA Green Schools Challenge-This is a PDF document.

 Project Learning Tree Green Schools

 Project Learning Tree® (PLT) GreenSchools! is a nationwide environmental service-learning program that inspires students to take personal responsibility for improving the environment at their school, at home, and in their community.
 Students, teachers, and school staff receive tools, training, and resources for student-led Green Teams to create healthier schools – and save money.
 PLT GreenSchools! helps improve students’ academic performance in science, technology, engineering, and math, develops students’ critical thinking skills, and grows student leaders.